Greenville, Illinois: Education

 In 1992, private Free Methodist college Greenville University celebrated its 100th anniversary and was featured on NBC's Today Show.
 In 2006, the college was again featured prominently in a Today Show story about the rapid growth of Christian colleges and universities.
 In 2007, GC had a record enrollment of an estimated 1,100 traditional students.
 The college was the first campus in America to go completely wireless with its Internet.

 Enrollment topped 1,000 students for the first time in the college's history in 2006.
 The current student body at Greenville College contains over 1,500 students; most are from various Christian denominations.
 The college currently offers undergraduate degrees in over 50 different programs of study and graduate degrees in education.

 Greenville also hosts a satellite center for Kaskaskia College, a community college headquartered in Centralia, Illinois.

 In addition to its colleges, Greenville is home to Bond County Community Unit #2 High School (usually known as Greenville High School), home of the Comets.
 Since 2007, the Comets football team has appeared in the Final Four in the IHSA Class 3A state football playoffs five out of seven years: in 2007, 2009, 2011, 2012 and 2013.
 In 2007 they lost to Columbia, in 2011 they lost to Mount Carmel, and in both 2009 and 2012 they lost to Tolono Unity.
 The Comets' 2010 playoff run set many state records.

-Students from the neighboring towns of Pocahontas and Sorento are part of Bond County School District #2 with Greenville students and attend high school in Greenville.
+Students from the neighboring towns of Pocahontas and Sorento are part of Bond County Community Unit School District 2 with Greenville students and attend high school in Greenville.
 One of these notable students was country singer Gretchen Wilson, who attended GHS but did not graduate.

 Greenville Junior High, home of the Bluejays, and Greenville Elementary School, home of the Rockets, round out Greenville's local schools.
 Although it is referred to as a junior high, Greenville Junior High is now a middle school, with sixth through eighth grades.
 During the 2006 school year, Greenville Elementary was one of only 25 schools selected nationwide as a NASA Explorer school, a three-year partnership with NASA to promote math, science, and space exploration.